Virtuant/hadoop-admin-2019/docs/spark-zeppelin.md

 ## Spark SQL with Zeppelin

 In this two-part lab, we will first introduce you to Apache Spark SQL.
 Spark SQL is a higher-level Spark module that allows you to operate on DataFrames and Datasets, which we will cover in more detail later.
-At the end of the tutorial we will provide you a Zeppelin Notebook to import into Zeppelin Environment.
+At the end of the lab we will provide you a Zeppelin Notebook to import into Zeppelin Environment.

 In the second part of the lab, we will explore an airline dataset using high-level SQL API.
 We will visualize the dataset and write SQL queries to find insights on when and where we can expect highest delays in flight arrivals and departures.